Classic California Missions Pilgrimage

 - Visit and attend Mass at our first mission, Mission San Diego de Alcala

-- Attend the first of two (2) celebration dinners for the 25th anniversary of Inside the Vatican magazine
+- Attend the first of two (2) dinners celebrating twenty-five years of publishing Inside the Vatican magazine

 - Sip coffee and enjoy snacks at the beautiful seaside town of La Jolla